GuillaumeWaignier/create-microservice-map/README.md

       - 8080:80
 ```

-Then open the following URL to dsiplay the graph
+Then open the following URL to display the graph

 ```bash
 http://localhost:8080